✨ Diwali Deal: 25% OFF + 2-Year Price Lock For New Users! 🎉 Limited Time Offer — Sign Up Now 🪔

 • Include the word don’t in front of each listed item.

-• Check off all items that you managed to avoid at the end of your workday.
+• Check off all items that you managed to avoid.

 17. Flowtime Technique